LuMarans30/rsa-java/README.md

    Bob uses his private key and Alice's public key to encrypt the message.
 Alice can then use her private key and Bob's public key to decrypt the message.
   </li>
 </ol>

+## Documentation

+The JavaDoc is available on the [github page](https://lumarans30.github.io/rsa-java) of this repository.